Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 Your healthcare provider will ask about your symptoms.
-He will ask if you have recently tried any new foods, creams, or cosmetics.
-He may ask if you have traveled, or been around people or animals that are sick or scratching.
-Your healthcare provider will examine your skin, abdomen, and lymph nodes.
+Tell your provider if you have recently tried any new foods, creams, or cosmetics.
+Your provider may ask if you have traveled, or been around people or animals that are sick or scratching.
+Your provider will examine your skin, abdomen, and lymph nodes.
 You may also need blood tests or skin samples to check for an infection or other possible causes of itchy skin.

 How is itchy skin treated?

 Treatment depends on the cause of your itchy skin.
 If you have a medical condition that is causing itchy skin, treatment of the condition will be needed.
 Treatment may include the following:

 - Medicines may help decrease itching or inflammation.
 Skin creams, such as steroid creams or anti-itch creams may also help.

 - Phototherapy , or light therapy, may help decrease itching.